 Truth and fiction of 'Chernobyl': liquidators of the Chernobyl NPP about the most popular TV series in history

 "The most popular TV series in the world of all time" was a film history about events in Ukraine.
 Namely - about the nuclear disaster in Chernobyl on April 26, 1986 and the first months of its elimination.
-At least this is how the IMDB service evaluated the mini-series "Chernobyl" produced by the HBO TV channel, which has already surpassed the popular "Game of Thrones" in terms of ratings.
+At least this is how the IMDB service evaluated the mini-series "Chernobyl" produced by the HBO TV channel, which has already outstripped the popular "Game of Thrones" in terms of ratings.
 How true is the series about those terrible events?
 The floor is given to the liquidators and researchers of the Chernobyl accident.

 Radio Liberty asked to express their opinion on the "Chernobyl saga" of the disaster researchers and participants in the liquidation of the Chernobyl accident.
 All of them took part in the events on which the Chernobyl series is based.
 And - have survived to our time.

 A cozy courtyard on Andreevsky Descent in Kiev, which nestles against a wooded mountain.
 There is a large screen on the slope.
 People are watching the series "Chernobyl".
 Mostly young people: these are guides who conduct excursions to the Chernobyl zone.

 Several of the spectators are considerably older men.
 These are the liquidators of the accident at the Chernobyl nuclear power plant, de facto - prototypes of the heroes of the series "Chernobyl".
-This is how the closed film screening looked like, organized for those whose lives are connected with Chernobyl.
+It looked like a closed film screening organized for those whose lives are connected with Chernobyl.
 They could get on it and Radio Liberty.